 I was disappointed when I saw the gym.
 One of the activities I’d wanted to do here was to use the gym.
 I even brought two days’ worth of gym gear, intending to exercise on day of check-in and check-out.
 But, I only saw a single treadmill located at the laundry area.
 There were lines of clothes being hung beside the lonely treadmill.

-What?
-Can a single treadmill qualify as a “gym”?
-It was a turn off and I knew I won’t be using that “gym”.
+Um, can a single treadmill qualify as a “gym”?
+It was a turn off and I knew I wouldn’t be using that “gym”.